 In Japan, the admiration for insects is a fascinating part of the culture.
-From children to the elderly, the Japanese have a special fondness for these small beings, which are seen almost as miniature heroes.
-This enthusiasm is particularly strong among boys, who are captivated by the strength, resilience, and uniqueness of insects.
+From children to the elderly, the Japanese have a special affection for these small beings, which are seen almost as miniature heroes.
+This enthusiasm is particularly strong among boys, who are enchanted by the strength, resilience, and uniqueness of insects.
 Insect hunting is a popular pastime among Japanese children, with specific equipment that makes the activity even more engaging.
-This hobby was even one of the inspirations for the creation of the famous franchise Pokémon.
+This hobby was, in fact, one of the inspirations for the creation of the famous Pokémon franchise.

 In this article, we explore some of the most beloved insects in Japan, their peculiarities, and why they are so emblematic for the Japanese people.